of the UK’s greenhouse gas emissions could be captured by restoring landscapes over 30% of Britain

 4. Rewilding can prevent flooding and wildfires

 Rewilding can also help us deal with the effects of climate breakdown and increasingly extreme weather.
 Nature is a powerful tool in helping reduce flooding: by allowing more trees and scrub to grow on denuded hills, we can help slow the flow of water downstream.
-Water flashes off smooth, overgrazed ground a lot more easily than down a hillside that’s covered in vegetation.

 5. Rewilding helps wildlife adapt to climate change